tacman/lemon-squeezy/sfcasts/multiple-products-purchase.md

 # Multiple Products Purchase

-OK, now a single product purchase looks awesome, you can even specify the quantity of the product and it will be reflected on the LemonSqueezy checkout page.
-But if we add one more product to the cart, a different product, there's a problem - we purchase only the first product from our shopping cart.
-We hardcoded this on purpose to simplify the implementation in the beginning.
+A *single* product purchase looks *awesome*.
+We can even specify the *quantity* and it will be reflected on the LemonSqueezy checkout page.
+But what if we add *one more* product to the cart?
+A *different* product.
+Yep, there's a *problem*.
+We clicked the checkout button with *two* flavors of lemonade in our cart, but only *one* flavor - the first one in our cart - is on the checkout page.
+How can we fix this?
+Well... there's a *slight* problem.

-But now when the single product purchase implemented - let’s handle multiple purchases.
-And actually, there's a problem - LemonSqueezy do not allow you to buy more than 1 product during the checkout… yet… and that's a bummer.
-Though this may change in the future!
-I see they may work on a Cart feature soon - they mentioned it on their roadmap: https://www.lemonsqueezy.com/roadmap - there is a "Cart" feature that will add support for a traditional cart checkout experience and I hope it will solve this issue some day.

-Soooo, we can let our customers wait for when LemonSqueezy finally add this feature and tweak our shopping card business logic to allow adding only 1 product to to the cart, i.e. overwrite a product if it's already there with a new one.

-Or we can make a custom workaround!
-If you take a look at the API docs - LemonSqueezy allows you to set up your own price.
-For the sake of science!
-Let's do the second option because it's more fun and a good chance to see more API options in action.
+LemonSqueezy currently limits the number of items we can purchase to *just one*. *Bummer*.
+And even though their roadmap suggests this may change in the future, that doesn't really help us right now.
+So what can we do?
+Get creative, of course!

-First of all, in the OrderController, let’s `if (count($products) === 1) {` - then do everything we did so far, I will move around this code a little bit.
-I will keep the `$attributes` variable set to an empty array.
-And here in the if write `$attributes[‘checkout_data’][‘variant_quantities’] =` to the remaining array.
-Then realign and close it correctly.
+If we take a look at the API docs, LemonSqueezy allows us to set our own price.
+So let's try something... *for science*.
+Over in `OrderController.php` inside `createLsCheckoutUrl()`, add `if (count($products) === 1)`.
+Up here, we can keep the `$attributes` variable, but set it to an empty array.
+And in our new `if` statement, say `$attributes[‘checkout_data’][‘variant_quantities’]`, and set that equal to the remaining array.
+I'll fix my spacing, close this correctly, and... done!

-We still need to set a variantId - that's required.
-We can take it from the first product that was added to the cart as we did before: `$variantId = $products[0]->getLsVariantId();`.

-But for `$quantity` variable - we don’t need that.
-I will copy the `$cart->getProductQuantity()` call, delete this line completely, and paste it to the “quantity” key directly.

-Below add else.
-And inside set `$attributes['custom_price'] => $cart->getTotal(),`.
+Okay, now we need to change the `quantity`.
+Copy `$cart->getProductQuantity()`, remove that line, and paste it down here.
+Below that, add `else`, and inside, say `$attributes['custom_price'] => $cart->getTotal()` and `$attributes['product_options']` set to an array where `'name' => 'E-lemonades'`, so the name is more universal for our users.

-And `product_options` set to an array where `'name' => sprintf('E-lemonades')` to make the name more universal for users.
-Looks good, but we can do even better.
-Above set `$description = '';`.
-Below iterate over products, add `foreach ($products as $product)`.

-And inside set `$description .= $product->getName() . 'for $' . number_format($product->getPrice()/100, 2) . ' x ' . $cart->getProductQuantity($product) . '<br>'`.
-Don’t forget about

-And finally in `product_options` use this variable, set `'description' => $description,`.
+This looks good, but I think we can make this even *better*.
+Between our `$attributes` here, say `$description = ''`.
+Below *that*, we'll iterate over our products with `foreach ($products as $product)`.
+Inside, set `$description .= $product->getName() . 'for $' . number_format($product->getPrice()/100, 2) . ' x ' . $cart->getProductQuantity($product)`, and we'll add a `. '<br>'` at the end.
+Don't forget to close this with a `;`. *Finally*, in `product_options`, let's *use* this variable with `'description' => $description,`. *Nice*.

-OK, now looks good, go checkout again - I will reload the page just in case, press Checkout with LemonSqueezy, aaaand, it works!
-I see the "E-lemonades" key for $8.97.
-And below we have a description with the list of products with its quantity and price.
-Yeah, I know it’s not ideal, but I like this workaround!
-I don’t want my users to be force to go though the full checkout process for every product they want to buy, I love bulk purchases!
+All right, let's test this out!
+Go to the cart page again and reload it, just to be safe.
+Click "Checkout with LemonSqueezy" and... it *works*!
+We can see the "E-lemonades" key for $8.97, and below that, a description with the list of products, quantity, and price.
+It might not be *ideal*, but it works!
+We don't want to force our customers to go though the full checkout process for *every* *single* product they want to buy.
+Just think of all the profit we'd be missing out on!

-We can do much more, like changing the image that’s displayed on the checkout page - it’s also possible via the API.

-Or probably even better to create a basic "E-lemonade" product in LemonSqueezy dashboard and use THAT variantID to make it even more clearer we’re buying not a specific strawberry lemonade but a mix of lemonades.
-The problem is that even if we changed the name and description of the product in the LemonSqueezy checkout - LemonSqueezy will still use the original name and image in the emails and orders.
-Maybe they will fix it someday, but on the moment I record it works this way.
-That's why probably creating a base product for multiple-purchase purpose would be even better.
-But I will leave it to you guys.
+We could even go a step further and change things like which *image* is displayed on the checkout page - *also* possible via the API.
+Or better yet, we could create a *variety* "E-lemonade" product in the LemonSqueezy dashboard and use *that* `variantId` to make it even more obvious that we’re buying a mix of various e-lemonade products instead of a single, specific product.

+The *problem* is that, even if we changed the name and description of the product on the LemonSqueezy checkout page, LemonSqueezy will *still* use the original name and image in emails and reciepts.
+That may change one day, but at the moment, that's what we're working with.

-If you will input test card credentials, fill in the required billing address, press the checkout, and check the email - you will still see the first product info - no our custom name and description.
-The same for the view order page. that’s displayed only on checkout page.
-But what is the most important here - with our workaround we avoid our users to go though the full checkout process for every product.
+If we fill in some fake billing info and other required fields on the checkout page and click the "Pay" button... we get this order confirmation message.
+If we click "Continue" and check our email...*yep*, we just see info for the *first* product.
+Our custom name and description are missing.
+The same goes for the page where we view our order.
+So this isn't *perfect*, but it *does* keep our customers from going through the checkout process for every single product they want to purchase.

-If we return back to our checkout page and press the Continue button in the successful modal - we’re redirected to the LemonSqueezy order page.

-Next, let’s polish our checkout process even further with some post-checkout operations and control ourselves what we want to do with the customer after the successful purchase.
+Next: Let’s polish our checkout process even *more* with some post-checkout operations.